Environmental Protection Agency (EPA).

 The contingency plan provisions are designed to promptly correct or prevent a violation of the NAAQS that might occur after redesignation of an area to attainment.
 Section 175A of the CAA requires that a maintenance plan include such contingency measures as EPA deems necessary to assure that the state will promptly correct a violation of the NAAQS that occurs after redesignation.
 The maintenance plan should identify the contingency measures to be adopted, a schedule and procedure for adoption and implementation of the contingency measures, and a time limit for action by the state.
 The state should also identify specific indicators to be used to determine when the contingency measures need to be adopted and implemented.
 The maintenance plan must require that the state will implement all pollution control measures that were contained in the SIP before redesignation of the area to attainment.
 See section 175(A)(d) of the CAA.

-DEP's March 10, 2020 submittal includes a contingency plan for the Scranton-Wilkes-Barre Area.
-In the event that the fourth highest eight-hour ozone concentrations at a monitor in the Scranton-Wilkes-Barre Area exceeds 84 ppb (equivalent to 0.084 ppm) for two consecutive years, but prior to an actual violation of the NAAQS, DEP will evaluate whether additional local emission control measures should be implemented that may prevent a violation of the NAAQS.
+DEP's February 27, 2020, submittal includes a contingency plan for the Johnstown Area.
+In the event that the fourth highest eight-hour ozone concentrations at a monitor in the Johnstown Area exceeds 84 ppb (0.084 ppm) for two consecutive years, but prior to an actual violation of the NAAQS, DEP will evaluate whether additional local emission control measures should be implemented that may prevent a violation of the NAAQS.

 After analyzing the conditions causing the excessive ozone levels, evaluating the effectiveness of potential corrective measures, and considering the potential effects of federal, state, and local measures that have been adopted but not yet implemented, DEP will begin the process of implementing selected measures so that they can be implemented as expeditiously as practicable following a violation of the NAAQS.
 In the event of a violation, DEP commits to adopting additional emission reduction measures as expeditiously as practicable in accordance with the schedule included in the contingency plan as well as the CAA and applicable Pennsylvania statutory requirements.

-Table 3—Scranton-Wilkes-Barre Area Second Maintenance Plan Contingency Measures
+Table 3—Johnstown Area Second Maintenance Plan Contingency Measures

 |Voluntary diesel engine “chip reflash” (installation software to correct the defeat device option on certain heavy-duty diesel engines).|